 Five steps.
 Dumbledore's right arm began to shake at as he held the flow of magic steady, the air between them was pulsing with power, shining like the Aurora Borealis.
 Four steps.

-'And what do you expect from one of the First Children?'
+'What do you expect from one of the First Children?'

-Dumbledore was half in a daze, the song of the magic enveloped him, surrounded him.
-The magic of the hall rose up around him even as his spell upon Jonathan fell apart.
-The blue dome of light deflected Jonathan's attacks with ease as if they hardly existed.
+Dumbledore was half in a daze, the song of the magic enveloped him.
+The magic of the hall rose up even as his spell upon Jonathan fell apart.
+A blue dome of light deflected Jonathan's attacks with ease as if they hardly existed.
 The magic of Merlin had arisen to defend his heir.
-Dumbledore scratched his hand absent-mindedly against the rough-hewn edge of the throne.
-His skin broke easily and a drop of blood fell onto the chains.
+A voice echoed through his mind, Do not do this.
+You will release hell on earth.

 Over head the trees rattled bare branches and the crows took flight, cawing loudly as it began to rain.

-Far away inside the hill came a whooping cry, and then another, and another.
+Far away inside the hill there was a whooping cry, and then another, and another.
 Something had awoken.
 There was little time left and even less if the pallor of Harry's cheeks was anything to go by.
-There must be some way to escape this place.
+There had to be some way to escape this place.
 It came to him like a lightening bolt from the blue, and he berated himself for his stupidity.
-The entire place was built with blood wards, blood wards charged with the blood of the boy he carried, blood wards which had sprung open when his own blood and been placed upon the chains.
+The entire place was built with blood wards: blood wards charged with the blood of the boy he carried; blood wards which had sprung open when his own blood and been placed upon the chains.
 Together they were the key and the lock to this place.
-If anyone could escape then it would be the two of them combined.
-Picking Harry up once more he turned on the spot, disappearing with a mild crack.
+They did not need to escape, all they needed to do would be to open the door.
+Picking Harry up once more he turned on the spot, disappearing silently.

 Deep inside the hill the Pale Man, still picking himself up from the boy's blow smiled as he felt the old wizard tear the wards apart like paper.
 Checkmate.